YottaDB/YDBDoc/ProgGuide/commands.rst

 Starts a data-space garbage collection, which normally happens automatically at appropriate times.

 .. note::
    There are no visible effects from LV_GCOL, LV_REHASH, and STP_GCOL except for the passage of time depending on the state of your process.
-YottaDB/FIS uses these VIEW "LV_GCOL","LV_REHASH","STP_GCOL" facilities in testing.
+YottaDB uses these VIEW "LV_GCOL","LV_REHASH","STP_GCOL" facilities in testing.
 They are documented to ensure completeness in product documentation.
 You may (or may not) find them useful during application development for debugging or performance testing implementation alternatives.

 **LV_REHASH**

 Starts a reorganization of the local variable look-up table, which normally happens automatically at appropriate times.

 .. note::
    There are no visible effects from LV_REHASH, LV_GCOL, and STP_GCOL except for the passage of time depending on the state of your process.
-YottaDB/FIS uses these VIEW "LV_GCOL","LV_REHASH","STP_GCOL" facilities in testing.
+YottaDB uses these VIEW "LV_GCOL","LV_REHASH","STP_GCOL" facilities in testing.
 They are documented to ensure completeness in product documentation.
 You may (or may not) find them useful during application development for debugging or performance testing implementation alternatives.

 **[NEVER]|[NO]LVNULLSUBS**